ietf-teep/architecture/draft-ietf-teep-architecture.md

 Trusted Application (TA), while an application running outside any TEE is referred to as an Untrusted Application.
-In the example of a banking application, code that relates to the authentication protocol could reside in a TA while the application logic including HTTP protocol parsing would be contained in the Untrusted Application.
+In the example of a banking application, code that relates to the authentication protocol could reside in a TA while the application logic including HTTP protocol parsing could be contained in the Untrusted Application.
 The precise code split is ultimately a decision of the developer based on the asssets he or she tries to protected according to the thread model.